 Currently, around 10% of enterprise-generated data is created and processed outside of a traditional centralized data center or cloud.
 By 2022, Gartner predicts this figure will reach 50%.

-If you already have a distributed network of devices, sensors, cameras etc., including edge computing as part of your digital strategy should be a major 2018-2019 initiative.
-However, this also introduces some new challenges, such as security and version control/management.
+If you conduct business in any of these areas, or if your technology stack involves a distributed network of devices, sensors, cameras etc., Edge Computing should be a critical part of your digital strategy in 2018-2019.
 If you’re interested in taking an even deeper dive into the methodologies behind edge computing, or are considering edge computing for your business, reach out and our team would be happy to connect.